Multicore

 It then adds 100 to it, and again stores it back to memory.

 An example of coherent system running the same program is shown below.
-The

-processor 2’s cache to 200.
+The runtime state is mostly the same until processor 1 stores 200 to 0(sp).
+When this happens, this also updates the value in processor 2’s cache to 200.
 Then, when it loads the value from memory in total

 program order 4, it loads the updated value of 200 to its a0 register.
 Then,